 Research Scholars Students meeting

-Research Scholars Program
+Research Scholars Pathway

 For two years, medical students Matt Mannion, Nic Revelt, Taylor Badger, Sam Mounce, Emma Johns, Bridget McClain and Hannah Roberts collaborated with faculty both at SIU and at outside institutions to find a model that works best for the curriculum.

-Research Scholars Program
+Research Scholars students in lab

 SIU School of Medicine has long been committed to research that not only serves the community of central and southern Illinois, but also impacts patients around the world.
-Over the last 50 plus years, SIU School of Medicine has produced numerous physician scientists that have impacted healthcare and health education through basic, translational, and clinical research.
+Over the last 50 plus years, SIU School of Medicine has produced numerous physician scientists that have impacted health care and health education through basic, translational and clinical research.

 Requirements